 Hidden behind Honduras’ not-so-favourable image are clusters of colonial cobblestone villages, a rich, lip-smacking seafood cuisine, exquisite and magnificent Mayan ruins, an astounding diversity of species of birds, white-water rivers cutting through dense, lush mountainous jungles, and pristine, white beaches bounded by what is the second-largest barrier reef in the world.
 Home to some extremely charming and quaint towns and the immensely popular diving spot of the Bay Islands, Honduras is slowly shedding its negative repute and is transforming into a hotspot for travellers looking to explore the mystery that is Central America.
-Here are some of the best places to visit in Honduras.
+Keep reading to find out about the best places to visit in Honduras, and once you’ve decided on where to go, don’t forget to book a cosy Airbnb.

 The dollop of sand and forest that is Roatan Island leaves it begging to be explored.
 Kick off your Honduras exploration with this tour of Roatan Island wherein you’ll first come face-to-face with the fauna of the island at Daniel’s Sloth hangout, Carambola Botanical Garden, the Iguana Farm, Gumbalimba Money Park, and the Butterfly Gardens.
 Nibble on homemade cookies as gorgeous reefs, white sand, and cerulean waters await you at West Bay, West End, French Harbour, and Mahogany Bay, where you can end your day by chilling on Tabyana Beach.